Everyone’s path to employment is unique.

 So are our employment services.

-St. Francis House is a physical center and resource for homeless job-seekers, providing specialized support, information on job openings, and job search assistance for clients, currently experiencing homelessness, to better overcome severe barriers to employment.
+We are a physical center and resource for unhoused job seekers.
+We work to overcome severe barriers to employment by providing specialized support, information on job openings, and job search assistance for those experiencing homelessness.

 Selected as a one-stop access point by the Boston Private Industry Council (PIC) and the Mayor’s Office of Workforce Development (OWD), St. Francis House has been a designated MassHire access point since 2017.